-2018 Famil 2018 Family Update Schedule
+2018 Family Update Schedule

 Date Location

 January 20 San Diego, CA

 February 24 Jacksonville, FL

 March 24 El Paso, TX

 April 21 Rapid City, SD

 May 19 Louisville, KY

 June 21-24 Washington, D.C.

-August 9-10 Washington, D.C.

-September 8 Philadelphia, PA

-COMMITMENT TO THE LEAGUE: On January 1st each year, it is time to send in your dues, or pay online, whether family or associate member, to continue as an active member of the National League of POW/MIA Families.
-It is your decision, but you need to be aware that although the Vietnam War is the most recent and still has US personnel listed actively as Last Known Alive, there is significant pressure from the much larger number of WWII and Korean families, often through Congress, to devote greater assets and resources to recovery of known dead, including through disinterment of remains buried as "unknowns" in US cemeteries at home and abroad.
-There is increasing pressure to disinter these known KIA personnel in an effort to try to establish individual identifications, a worthy objective so long as achieving the fullest possible accounting for our men still missing is not adversely impacted.
-To prevent pressures from Congress from skewing operational schedules, DPAA must establish criteria that are transparent and logical.
-Such criteria must include, as a first priority, endangered sites, regardless of the war in which the US personnel were lost, and other critical factors.
+COMMITMENT TO THE LEAGUE: As of January 1st of each year, it is time to send in your dues, or pay online, whether family or associate member, to continue as an active member of the National League of POW/MIA Families.
+It is your decision, but rest assured, as the past war with the smallest number of men still missing and unaccounted-for, there is consistent pressure to devote ever-greater attention and funding to remains recoveries for WWII and Korean War, including disinterment of known KIAs who were buried as unknowns due to lack of scientific capability at that time to individually identify them.
+The families of wars and conflicts further past are very active with their own Members of Congress, House and Senate, urging them to weigh in to pressure DPAA to pursue their own case.
+Political pressure is difficult to deal with for any US Government department or agency, but schedules for pursuing accountability must be based on logic and reason, precise criteria that are pursued with transparency and clarity.
+Such criteria must include as a first priority endangered sites, regardless of the war in which the US personnel were lost, and other critical factors.
 That means the League must remain strong and viable, as we have been for nearly 50 years.
-DO YOUR PART, and donate to the League, including \$25 for each family (voting) or associate member, and \$25 per year for Veteran Service Organizations (VSOs), such as Posts and Chapters of the major national veterans groups.
-Enlist your local community whether your church or civic group or community organizations.
-Or, hold fundraisers for the League; whether or not a lot is raised, bringing your community into supporting the accounting mission is far more important than the precise amount raised.
+DO YOUR PART, and donate to the League, including \$25 for each family (voting) or associate member, as well as \$25 per year for veteran group, such as Post and Chapters of the major national veteran organizations.
+Enlist your local community, whether your church, civic group or community service group.
+Or hold fundraisers for the League, but whether a lot is raised or not, brining your community into supporting the accounting mission is far more important that the precise amount raised.